inveniosoftware/invenio/docs/getting-started/introduction.rst

 .. sidebar:: Version Requirements
     :subtitle: Invenio version 2.0 runs on

-    - Python ❨2.6, 2.7, *3.3 comming soon* ❩
+    - Python ❨2.6, 2.7, *3.3 coming soon* ❩

     This is the last version to support Python 2.6, and from the next version Python 2.7 or newer is required.
     The last version to support Python 2.4 was Invenio series 1.2.

 *Invenio* requires a relational database backend to store information.
-The MySQL or PostgreSQL (*comming soon*) are required for basic functionality, but there's also support for a MongoDB of other experimental NoSQL solutions, including using SQLite for local development.
+The MySQL or PostgreSQL (*coming soon*) are required for basic functionality, but there's also support for a MongoDB of other experimental NoSQL solutions, including using SQLite for local development.